 Notes

-1 This is a compilation of the Prisons Act 1981 and includes the amendments made by the other written laws referred to in the following table 1M, 1a.
+1 This reprint is a compilation as at 21 January 2011 of the Prisons Act 1981 and includes the amendments made by the other written laws referred to in the following table 1M, 1a.
 The table also contains information about any reprint.

 Compilation table